-- How reasonable the proposed budget is for each year of the period of performance. - Whether costs, as outlined in the budget and required resources sections, are reasonable and align with the scope of work. - Whether key staff have adequate time devoted to the project to achieve project objectives. - Whether the application describes how the organization will account for federal funds and record all costs to avoid audit findings.
+- How reasonable the proposed budget is for each year of the period of performance. - Whether costs, as outlined in the budget and required resources sections, are reasonable and align with the scope of work. - Whether key staff have adequate time devoted to the project to achieve project objectives. - Whether the application outlines the number of healthcare organizations and amount of funding it will provide to healthcare organizations for software and equipment to implement best practices prioritized in TA action plans. - Whether the application describes how the organization will account for federal funds and record all costs to avoid audit findings.
 The application describes how the applicant organization will provide overall program management and ensure that sub-awards and contracts are properly used and monitored, including having policies and procedures in place that meet or exceed the requirements in 45 CFR part 75 regarding sub-recipient monitoring and management.